ArthDubey/code_quality/README.md

 :heavy_check_mark: Checks for readability by the principles defined by Robert C. Martin et al. Gives out a report with different scores.\
 :heavy_check_mark: Very lightweight and blazing fast tests.
 Optimized for heavy repositories.\
 :heavy_check_mark: Gives out Possible resolution in case any paramter is lower than it should be.
 (As this is the first version, this feature is very limited)
+:heavy_check_mark: Zero configuration required.
+You can install and start running checks automatically.

 ## :rocket: Technologies